What is Planck’s Quantum Theory?

 The de-Broglie relation connects the wave nature (λ) and particle nature (p) of light.

 In 1905, Albert Einstein explained the photoelectric effect on the basis of Planck’s quantum theory.
 According to this theory, light is composed of discrete particles or photos having energy hν.
-When a photon hits on the metal surface (sodium, potassium, zinc, etc), it gives up its entire energy to the electron on the surface.
+When a photon hits the metal surface (sodium, potassium, zinc, etc), it gives up its entire energy to the electron on the surface.

 The entire energy of the photon present in radiant light must be accepted by a single electron.
 It cannot be divided among all the electrons present on the metal surface as supposed by classical theory.